DirkSonguer/Vitou/documentation/examplegame/game_description.md

 # Example Game: Tanks

-The proof of concept tries to implement a simple tanks*like game as example.
+The proof of concept tries to implement a simple tanks-like game as example.

 ## Meta - General
 * 2 player vs. game